 CLAUSE G - COWCH - This committee shall coordinate the Chapter Celebrating Our Wildlife Conservation Heritage (COWCH) project, assist potential interviewers with accomplishing an interview and getting appropriate materials for their interviews, and ensure that the state and national archives of these interviews are up to date.

+CLAUSE H - DIVERSITY, EQUITY, AND INCLUSION – This committee shall assist the Chapter in taking intentional actions to increase diversity, equity, and inclusion in the Chapter, the Society, and the wildlife profession.

-CLAUSE H - FOREST ISSUES - This committee shall review issues affecting wildlife or habitats in the forested region of Minnesota, will keep the membership and Board aware of pertinent issues requiring Chapter action, and will assist with drafting of letters, position papers, and resolutions on appropriate issues.
+CLAUSE I - FOREST ISSUES - This committee shall review issues affecting wildlife or habitats in the forested region of Minnesota, will keep the membership and Board aware of pertinent issues requiring Chapter action, and will assist with drafting of letters, position papers, and resolutions on appropriate issues.

-CLAUSE I - FUNDRAISING - This committee shall be responsible for raising funds to support Chapter administration and projects.
+CLAUSE J - FUNDRAISING - This committee shall be responsible for raising funds to support Chapter administration and projects.

-CLAUSE J - MEMBERSHIP - This committee shall encourage the maximum number of qualified persons residing or working within the Chapter's organizational area to become members of the Minnesota Chapter, The Wildlife Society, and the North Central Section.
-Duties shall include maintaining an up-to-date membership database containing contact information and records of dues payment for all members and working to improve recruitment and retention of members.
+CLAUSE K - MEMBERSHIP - This committee shall encourage the maximum number of qualified persons residing or working within the Chapter's organizational area to become members of the Chapter, the Society, and the North Central Section.
+Duties shall include working to improve recruitment and retention of members and assisting the Secretary in maintaining an up-to-date membership database containing contact information and records of dues payment for all members.

-CLAUSE K - NOMINATING AND ELECTIONS - See Article V, Section 1.
+CLAUSE L - NOMINATING AND ELECTIONS - See Article V, Section 1.

-CLAUSE L - PRAIRIE AND FARMLAND ISSUES - This committee shall review issues affecting wildlife or habitats in the prairie and farmland region of Minnesota, will keep the membership and Board aware of pertinent issues requiring Chapter action, and will assist with drafting of letters, position papers, and resolutions on appropriate issues.
+CLAUSE M - PRAIRIE AND FARMLAND ISSUES - This committee shall review issues affecting wildlife or habitats in the prairie and farmland region of Minnesota, will keep the membership and Board aware of pertinent issues requiring Chapter action, and will assist with drafting of letters, position papers, and resolutions on appropriate issues.

-CLAUSE M - STATEWIDE ISSUES - This committee shall review statewide issues affecting wildlife or habitats, will keep the membership and Board aware of pertinent issues requiring Chapter action, and will assist with drafting of letters, position papers, and resolutions on appropriate issues.
+CLAUSE N - STATEWIDE ISSUES - This committee shall review statewide issues affecting wildlife or habitats, will keep the membership and Board aware of pertinent issues requiring Chapter action, and will assist with drafting of letters, position papers, and resolutions on appropriate issues.

-CLAUSE N - STUDENT RELATIONS - This committee shall act as the liaison between the Chapter, the Student Chapters, and students not associated with Student Chapters.
+CLAUSE O - STUDENT RELATIONS - This committee shall act as the liaison between the Chapter, the Student Chapters, and students not associated with Student Chapters.
 The committee shall maintain communications with Student Chapter and advisors, provide opportunities for mentoring, professional development, and networking, and organize student events at the Annual Meeting.

-CLAUSE O - WETLAND ISSUES - This committee shall review issues affecting wildlife or habitats in wetlands of Minnesota, will keep the membership and Board aware of pertinent issues requiring Chapter action, and will assist with drafting of letters, position papers, and resolutions on appropriate issues.
+CLAUSE P - WETLAND ISSUES - This committee shall review issues affecting wildlife or habitats in wetlands of Minnesota, will keep the membership and Board aware of pertinent issues requiring Chapter action, and will assist with drafting of letters, position papers, and resolutions on appropriate issues.

 Section 3.
 ACCOUNTABILITY - All committees shall be accountable to the Board, under the general supervision of the President.

 Section 4.
-TENURE - All committee chairs and members shall serve until new committees are appointed in their stead or until the duties assigned to the committee have been discharged.
+TENURE - All committee chairs and members shall serve until new committee chairs are appointed in their stead or until the duties assigned to the committee have been discharged.

 ARTICLE IX.
 DISSOLUTION

 Section 1.
 STANDARDS TO CONTINUE - The Chapter must continue to demonstrate its viability to the Council of The Wildlife Society by meeting the following standards: a) complying with the criteria for affiliation (Article 1, Section 3), b) submitting the required reports to The Wildlife Society (Article VII, Section 3), and c) fulfilling the purposes and intent of these bylaws.
-The Council of The Wildlife Society may dissolve the Minnesota Chapter following a 1 year grace period during which time the Chapter can come back into compliance.
+The Council of The Wildlife Society may dissolve the Chapter following a 1-year grace period during which time the Chapter can come back into compliance.